jrpool/rallytree/README.md

 ## Adaptation

-RallyTree adapts to these limitations in two ways:

-- &ldquo;Await&rdquo;: Perform operations in parallel when possible, but make operations sequential when necessary.
+RallyTree adapts to these limitations by performing operations in parallel when this is reliable, but sequentially when not.

-- &ldquo;Try&rdquo;: Perform all operations in parallel when logically possible.
-Respond to Rally errors by trying operations again, up to 20 times.
-(This maximum has been set empirically in testing.)
+In the above-cited knowledge-base article, Broadcom also suggests other adaptations, including:

+- trapping errors and retrying operations until they succeed
+- restricting all requests to a single host in its server cluster

+The `retry` branch of this project implements the error-trapping adaptation as an option choosable by the user.
+The `pause` branch implements it with a 1-second wait between tries.
+In both cases, up to 30 tries are permitted.
+However, testing shows that this accommodation often fails.
+Therefore, the `master` branch does not offer this accommodation option.

+RallyTree does not yet implement the single-host accommodation.

-Testing indicates that the &ldquo;Try&rdquo; method is faster than the &ldquo;Await&rdquo; method, but, if Rally&rsquo;s server cluster is experiencing a heavy load of requests, is more vulnerable to failure.
-However, concurrency errors have not occurred in the first three operations (documentation, test-result acquisition, and ownership change), so they are performed without either accommodation.
+Concurrency errors have not occurred in the first three operations (documentation, test-result acquisition, and ownership change), so they are performed in parallel whenever possible.

-In the above-cited knowledge-base article, Broadcom also suggests a technique that restricts all requests to a single host in its server cluster.
-RallyTree does not yet have a branch that implements that technique.

 # Installation and usage
 To install and use RallyTree: